datocms/nextjs-demo/README.md

-# A statically generated blog example using Next.js and DatoCMS
+# A Blog example using Next.js and DatoCMS

-This example showcases Next.js's [Static Generation](/docs/basic-features/pages.md) feature using [DatoCMS](https://www.datocms.com/) as the data source.
+This example showcases a Next.js Blog using [DatoCMS](https://www.datocms.com/) as the data source.
+It fully supports [Preview Mode](https://www.datocms.com/docs/next-js/setting-up-next-js-preview-mode) with [DatoCMS real-time updates](https://www.datocms.com/docs/next-js/real-time-updates).

-The author of this example is [chibicode](https://github.com/chibicode) and you can find the latest version of this example in the official [Next.js repo](https://github.com/zeit/next.js/tree/canary/examples/cms-datocms).

 The purpose of this repo is to have a quick start reference that can be set up with the "one-click" button below.